China holds line on yuan, stocks weaken again

 SHANGHAI (Reuters) - China’s central bank held the line on its yuan for a fourth straight session on Wednesday while putting the squeeze on offshore sellers of the currency, calming fears of a sustained depreciation - at least for now.

-Having been alarmed by a near 5 percent slide in the yuan since August, investors globally appeared relieved by the stabilization.
+Having been alarmed by a near 5 percent slide in the yuan since August, investors globally appeared relieved by the stabilisation.

 Asian share markets outside China rose, and proxies for the yuan in currency markets, such as the Australian dollar, also firmed, while investors retreated from the safe-haven yen.